RMS Adriatic (1906): Early career

-During this service, the Adriatic proved to be very popular with customers for her luxurious facilities (she was the first ocean liner to have Turkish baths and an indoor swimming pool) despite a lower service speed than her Southampton running mates.
+During this service, the Adriatic proved to be very popular with customers for her luxurious facilities despite a lower service speed than that of her Southampton running mates.
 An incident occurred on 10 October 1908, when it was discovered that four crew members were stealing passenger luggage and concealing it in the ship for subsequent resale.
 Their booty is estimated at £4,000, a very significant sum for the time.
 Another incident occurred in November 1909, when the liner ran aground in the entrance to the Ambrose Channel on its way to New York, then in August 1910 when the liner's stokers mutinied in Southampton.
 On 26 June 1911, following the entry into service of the Olympic, the Adriatic made her last crossing from Southampton before joining her sister ships on the Liverpool route.
 She remained there until World War I, although she also made cruises between New York and the Mediterranean during the winter of 1911.

 Adriatic sailed from Liverpool on 18 April 1912 and arrived in New York on 27 April 1912.
 Some of Titanic's rescued passengers and crew returned to Britain aboard her, departing from New York on 2 May 1912.
 The passengers included disgraced White Star Line chairman J. Bruce Ismay and Millvina Dean, the disaster's youngest and last living survivor.

-Alexander Agassiz died in 1910 while a passenger in Adriatic.
+Alexander Agassiz died in 1910 while a passenger on the Adriatic.